 It is competitive and open to students of secondary comprehensive schools who are finishing their course of study under the complete general secondary education programme, as well as to students of secondary vocational education institutions who are finishing a course of study for their first post-secondary degree (full-time), who reside in Sakhalin Oblast, and are interested in getting a university degree in oil and gas or a related industry.
-The programme objective is to provide support to gifted Sakhalin youth during their study at the country's universities in disciplines that are relevant to the company, with the prospect of employment at Sakhalin Energy LLC.
+The programme objective is the contest gramme graduates can fill the company's job openings (see Section 6.1.7.4 Traineeship Programme).